Slavery has been practiced by the white man, the black man, the red man, the yellow man, and every other kind of man.

-Slavery was practiced by the Babylonians, the Hittites, the Assyrians, the Egyptians, the Greeks, the Persians, the native Brits, the Dans, the Romans, the African kingdoms, the South American kingdoms, the Chinese, Indians, Nepalese, Burmese, Native Americans, the Muslim kingdoms.
+Slavery was practiced by the Babylonians, the Hittites, the Assyrians, the Egyptians, the Greeks, the Persians, the ancient Brits, the Danes, the Romans, the African kingdoms, the South American kingdoms, the Chinese, Indians, Mongols, Mughuls, Burmese, Native Americans, the Muslim kingdoms, Spanish, British, and Americans.
+It is still practiced in some places.

 It is also a fact of history as to who was at the forefront of the war against slavery.
-It wasn’t the Muslims.
-It wasn’t the Hindus or the Buddhists or the Anamists or the Atheists or the Humanists.
+It wasn’t any of the aforementioned nations and kingdoms.
+It wasn’t the Muslims or the Hindus or the Buddhists or the Animists or the Atheists or the Humanists.
 It wasn’t Roman Catholics.
 It wasn’t the black African nations or the Asian nations or the South American nations or the Eskimos.
-It was (mostly) white Protestant and Baptist Christians in England and America.
+It was (mostly) white Quaker, Protestant, and Baptist Christians in England and America.

 America’s role in the destruction of slavery in modern times is a fascinating study.